 Mineral Spirits Vs Paint Thinner- Why should I choose one over the other?

 The main benefit of mineral spirits is that it’s stronger than paint thinner and does not have such a strong odor.
-For those sensitive to the smell, this might be a significant consideration in choosing between these two products.
+This might be a significant consideration in choosing between these two products for those sensitive to the smell.

 Mineral spirits are also less toxic and tend to evaporate faster than paint thinners, resulting in a smoother paint coat.
-It can also be used to remove paint as well as oils and tar from larger surfaces.
+You can also use it to remove paint as well as oils and tar from larger surfaces.

 It’s a great all-around cleaning agent for getting rid of gunk on tools like garden shears and saws, metal or wood worktops, concrete floors—you name it!